Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_00.md

 Files will be concatenated into one page.

 From other side, regular Angular (Angular 1.x or Angular2) apps have a modular structure, i.e., consist of a set of template HTML files and JavaScript component files.
-Each template file belongs to some component, for example, to a controller or a directive.
+Each template file might belong to some component, for example, to a custom directive.

-It means we would rather avoid concatenation all of them to let Angular2 use own mechanism to load template files for appropriate components.
+It means we would rather avoid concatenation all of them to let Angular2 components to load template files at the moment they need to.

 That's why `urigo:angular2-meteor` overrides standard Meteor HTML processor.
-The only file that's treated the same as before — `index.html`.
-So you can add there `<HEAD>` or `<BODY>` tags if you want custom code there.
-Presence of `index.html` is mandatory.

-Think of `index.html` as the entry point of your app.
-A bit later, you'll learn what code you'll need in the `index.html` to load your root component to the app.

-So, in order to make `urigo:angular2-meteor` work, you'll need to remove standard HTML processor `blaze-html-templates`:
+Lets remove standard HTML processor by:

     $ meteor remove blaze-html-templates

+This package has own HTML processor that recognizes two types of HTML files: one type — files that contain `<HEAD>` and `<BODY>` tags, everything else — considered as template files.

+If you have multiple HTML files with, say, `<BODY>` tags, they will be contactenated all together into one file the same way as in case of the standard HTML processor.

+At the same time, template files are not touched by the processor at all and won't appear on the page initially.

+They will be loaded by appropriate Angular2 components at the time they are going to be rendered on the page.

 ## TypeScript